iliabenson/comp424/README.md

 # Setting up Ubuntu Environment with scripts

-0) start ubuntu and follw the steps from within the vbox image
+0) start ubuntu and follow the steps from within the vbox image

-1) got to https://github.com/iliabenson/comp424s and click download Zip on the right
+1) go to https://github.com/iliabenson/comp424s and click download Zip on the right

-2) unzip the folder and take all the scripts and put them into a new file called Scripts in your home directory. this is important, the new folder has to be in your home directory and it has to be called Scripts awith a capitol S.
+2) unzip the folder and take all the scripts and put them into a new file called Scripts in your home directory. this is important, the new folder has to be in your home directory and it has to be called Scripts a with a capitol S.

 3) open up a terminal in your by pressing CTRL+ALT+T and type "cd ./Scripts"